Nicky Hopkins

 Nicholas Christian Hopkins (24 February 1944 – 6 September 1994) was an English pianist and organist.
-Hopkins performed on many popular and enduring British and American rock music recordings from the 1960s to the 1990s, most notably on songs recorded by the Rolling Stones, the Kinks, the Who, the Beatles, the Steve Miller Band, Jefferson Airplane, Rod Stewart, George Harrison, John Lennon, Paul McCartney, Ringo Starr, The Hollies, Cat Stevens, Carly Simon, Harry Nilsson, Joe Walsh, Peter Frampton, Jerry Garcia, Jeff Beck, Joe Cocker, Art Garfunkel, Badfinger, Graham Parker, Gary Moore, and Donovan.
+He performed on many popular and enduring British and American rock music recordings from the 1960s to the 1990s, including on songs recorded by the Beatles, the Rolling Stones, the Who, the Kinks, the Steve Miller Band, Jefferson Airplane, Rod Stewart, George Harrison, John Lennon, Paul McCartney, Ringo Starr, The Hollies, Cat Stevens, Carly Simon, Harry Nilsson, Joe Walsh, Peter Frampton, Jerry Garcia, Jeff Beck, Joe Cocker, Art Garfunkel, Badfinger, Quicksilver Messenger Service and Donovan.
 He is widely considered to be one of the greatest studio pianists in the history of popular rock music.

+In 2025, Hopkins was inducted into the Rock and Roll Hall of Fame in the Musical Excellence Award category.

 Early life

 Nicholas Christian Hopkins was born in Perivale, Middlesex, England, on 24 February 1944.
 He began playing the piano at the age of three.
 He attended Sudbury Primary School in Perrin Road and Wembley County Grammar School, which now forms part of Alperton Community School, and was initially tutored by a local piano teacher; in his teens he won a scholarship to the Royal Academy of Music in London.
 He suffered from Crohn's disease for most of his life.

 His poor health and repeated surgery later made it difficult for him to tour, and he worked mainly as a session musician for most of his career.
 Hopkins's studies were interrupted in 1960 when he left school at 16 to become the pianist with Screaming Lord Sutch's Savages until, two years later, he and fellow Savages Bernie Watson, Rick Brown (aka Ricky Fenson) and Carlo Little joined the renowned blues harmonica player Cyril Davies, who had just left Blues Incorporated, and became the Cyril Davies (R&B) All-Stars.
 Hopkins played piano on their first single, Davies's much-admired theme tune "Country Line Special".

-However, he was forced to leave the All Stars in May 1963 for a series of operations that almost cost him his life and he was bed-ridden for 19 months in his late teenage years.
-During Hopkins's convalescence Davies died of leukemia and the All Stars disbanded.
+Hopkins was forced to leave the All Stars in May 1963 for a series of operations that almost cost him his life and he was bed-ridden for 19 months in his late teenage years.
+During his convalescence, Davies died of leukemia and the All Stars disbanded.
 Hopkins's frail health led him to concentrate on working as a session musician instead of joining bands, although he left his mark performing with a wide variety of famous bands.
 He quickly became one of London's most in-demand session pianists and performed on many hit recordings from this period.